What are my rights?

 If you are the adult’s spouse and your marriage or marriage-like relationship ends.
 The exception is if the power of attorney document says otherwise.

 You are bankrupt.

 You are convicted of a crime in which the adult is a victim.

-If your legal authority as attorney end, promptly notify any bank and other businesses you dealt with as attorney.
+If your authority ends, promptly notify any bank and other businesses you dealt with as attorney.
 Even if it’s easy to continue some tasks — such as paying the adult’s outstanding bills — don’t do it.

-You may have to work with others with authority to make decisions
+You may have to work with others to make decisions

 There may be multiple attorneys